lbryio/lbry.com/content/faq/support.md

 To report an issue, you can do one of the following:

-1. Send us an email to [help@lbry.com](mailto:help@lbry.com) with the details of your issue or bug report.
+- Send us an email to [help@lbry.com](mailto:help@lbry.com) with the details of your issue or bug report.
 If it's troubleshooting related, please attach [your LBRY log file](/faq/how-to-find-lbry-log-file).

-2. Go to the "Help" page of the app and then click the "Submit a Bug Report" button.
+- Go to the "Help" page of the app and then click the "Submit a Bug Report" button.

-3. If you're a developer or otherwise technical and want to interact with LBRY developers directly, you're welcome to open an issue directly on GitHub.
-Please try to open network or protocol related issues [here](https://github.com/lbryio/lbry/issues) and interface, usability, and other application related issues [here](https://github.com/lbryio/lbry-desktop/issues).
+- If you're a developer or otherwise technical and want to interact with LBRY developers directly, you're welcome to open an issue directly on GitHub.
+Please try to open network or protocol related issues [on our sdk channel in github](https://github.com/lbryio/lbry/issues) and interface, usability, and other application related issues [going to issues over your platform of choice](https://github.com/lbryio) (such as [desktop](https://github.com/lbryio/lbry-desktop/issues)).
 We would appreciate a quick search to see if similar issues already exist, as well.